-This story perhaps may have the answer to the question if we all could have a past life.
+This story may sound incredible as it claims to give the answer to the question if we all could have a past life.

 Her fascination with the collection of artifacts found in Egypt resulted in a friendship with Sir Ernest Alfred Thompson Wallis Budge, a famous Egyptologist who at the time was working at the British Museum.
 He encouraged her to learn more about the subject.
 Dorothy became a devoted student, she learned how to read hieroglyphs and read everything she could find on the subject.

 Her interest in all things related to Egypt continued to grow over the years.
 At age 27, she was working for an Egyptian public relations magazine in London, where she wrote articles and drew cartoons.
 It is during this period that she met her future husband Eman Abdel Meguid and moved to Egypt.

 The visions in which she saw the mummy of the mighty Pharaoh started when she was 15.
 Due to sleepwalking and nightmares that accompanied these visions, she was put into an asylum on several occasions.

 Upon her arrival in Egypt, her visions intensified and over the course of one year, she claimed that Hor Ra told her all the details of her past life.
 According to this 70-page manuscript written in hieroglyphs, her Egyptian name was Bentreshyt which meant Harp of Joy.

 Her parents were not of a royal or aristocratic origin.
 Her mother died when she was 3 and her father couldn’t keep her because of his commitment to the army.
 Bentreshyt was taken to the temple Kom El-Sultan, where she became a consecrated virgin at the age of 12.